Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In Georgia, all HVAC contractors must be licensed.
 They can have either a Class I or Class II license.
 Class I licenses require four years of experience and limit the type of equipment a contractor can work on.
 Class II licenses require five years of experience and are unrestricted.
 You can verify a license on the Secretary of State's website.
 You should also look at reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Choose a company with positive reviews and testimonials about great customer experiences.
+Pick a company with positive reviews and reports of great customer experiences.

-You should have your HVAC system inspected approximately twice a year.
-After completing their inspection, your technician will tell you if any services are needed.
-You should also have your system inspected if you notice new issues such as leaks, strange noises, or unusual smells.
-If your system has ductwork, you should have it inspected every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what services are needed.
+You should also have your system inspected and serviced if you start to notice any issues, like leaks, unusual smells, or strange noises.
+If your home has ductwork, it should be serviced every few years.

-Generally, HVAC installation or replacement takes between one and three days for the entire system.
+Generally, whole-system HVAC installation or replacement takes one to three days.
 Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
-The exact amount of time will depend on factors like the size of your home, how easily accessible different sections are, and whether your technician runs into any problems.
+The exact amount of time will depend on factors like how large your home is, how easily accessible different areas are, and whether your technician discovers any problems.

-For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Kennesaw, you may be able to make do with a lower-capacity furnace.